- Letters Home & Important Messages

 As we are a school with a large percentage of Muslim students, it was decided that the act of worship should reflect this.

-There are several different types of determination that Bordesley Green Girls School could have considered:
+There are several different types of determination that Bordesley Green Girls' School and Sixth Form could have considered:

-Following consultation with staff, parents and governors it was agreed to apply for the Full determination which would enable the act of worship to be “broadly Islamic”.
-This has since been renewed in July 2013.
+Following consultation with staff, parents and governors it was agreed to apply for the Full Determination which would enable the act of worship to be “broadly Islamic”.
+This is periodically renewed according to the required timeframe..

 This is what happens on a daily basis;

-Once this section is completed a Muslim member of staff reads an extract from the Quran and then translates it into English.
+- Once this section is completed, a Muslim member of staff reads an extract from the Quran and then translates it into English.
 This section is also linked to the theme.
-For example a reading this week was about “birds” and linked into our Spring theme.
+For example a reading which mentioned “birds” was linked into our Spring theme when that was our focus for the week.

-The whole school determination for a “broadly Islamic” Act of Collective Worship promotes recognition of the faith of the majority of students while according recognition to other faiths.
-The following indicate our approach to promoting equality and social cohesion.
+The whole school determination for a “broadly Islamic” Act of Collective Worship promotes recognition of the faith of the majority of students while, importantly, according recognition to other faiths.

 - Our calendar of weekly themes build in key dates from world faiths